WilliamClements/Parthenopea/README.md

 ## Envelopes
 To shape notes for a given Instrument, SoundFont file Authors can specify envelope parameter values.
 (See https://www.synthfont.com/SFSPEC21.PDF).
 Implementation difficulties arose from ambiguities in the spec, non-conformance in the artifacts (files), and, unlike online playing, the lack of a precise key-release onset time.

 The runtime amplitude control is via Euterpea's *envLineSeg* Signal Function.
-Parthenopea first *interpretes* the envelope parameters, endeavoring to:
+Parthenopea first *interprets* the envelope parameters, endeavoring to:
 1. produce a reasonable note
 2. (try to) honor Author design intent